Towards Trapped-Ion Thermometry Using Cavity-Based EIT: Roadmap towards experimental realization

+Recent theoretical work has addressed both the challenges and advantages of operating trapped-ion systems at high secular frequencies \cite{rasmusson2026high}.
+It has shown that high secular frequencies can be achieved through appropriate optimization of the trap design, including the use of high RF drive frequencies (hundreds of MHz), large RF voltages (up to $\sim$1~kV), and suitable electrode geometries.
+The authors further argue that the associated limitations are primarily technical rather than fundamental and can be overcome with continued advances in modern RF electronics, microfabrication, and trap-design technologies. \\

-If one considers applying the proposed thermometry method with multiple ions in low to medium finesse (finesse values in the range $3000 -15000$) cavities having a relatively large mode waist ($50-100~\mu m$), about 10 ions coupled to the cavity mode will be sufficient to reach the strong coupling regime, assuming a single ion cavity coupling factor of $0.5$ MHz, cavity decay rate as well as the excited state decay rate about $1$ MHz.
+If one considers applying the proposed thermometry method with multiple ions in low- to medium-finesse (finesse values in the range $3000 -15000$) cavities having a relatively large mode waist ($50-100~\mu m$), about 10 ions coupled to the cavity mode can allow the system to operate in the strong-coupling regime, assuming a single ion cavity coupling factor of $0.5$ MHz and cavity decay rate as well as the excited state decay rate of about $1$ MHz.